HenrikBengtsson/matrixStats/revdep/problems.md

     > eo <- SCRAN_FN(ei)
     Error in SCRAN_FN(ei) : scran package needed for SCRAN_FN()
     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Michael Cole <mbeloc@gmail.com>’

-    The Title field should be in title case, current version then in title case:
-    ‘Single Cell Overview of Normalized Expression data’ ‘Single Cell Overview of Normalized Expression Data’

-    The Description field should not start with the package name, 'This package' or similar.

-    This build time stamp is over a month old.
-    ```

 *   checking R code for possible problems ...
 NOTE